 Privacy isn’t just good practice—it’s often a legal and ethical obligation.
 While HIPAA applies to human healthcare, veterinary clinics must still meet general privacy expectations and, in some regions, local laws around handling personal data.

 Staying aligned with privacy best practices, maintaining strong access controls, and adopting a well-managed VPN strategy are all part of delivering responsible veterinary care in today’s digitized .
-Edgerouter show vpn config
+Best free vpn for microsoft edge reddit 2026

 Common VPN pitfalls and best practices